 Beate studied journalism in Munich and joined the civil service of the European Commission in 1995.
 When Nadine started filming her in 2017 she was the Secretary General at the European Ombudsman’s Office.
 She then became director at the European Commission, managing the EU’s migration, asylum and integration budgets, including the funding for border and police cooperation.
 In November 2020 Beate was nominated deputy Director General, heading the Taskforce Migration Management that aims to improve the migration management on Lesvos (Greece).

 Thank you for your interest in hosting a private screening event of the documentary Notes from Brussels within your corporation, organization or community.
 These screenings contribute to the film’s goals to show the human face behind the ‘Brussels bubble’ and trigger reflections on Europe and the future of work from a female perspective.
 Screenings can for example be organized for events that focus on themes such as Europe, (female) leadership, the future of work, (EU) careers and wellbeing at work.
 These events can be organized on location or online and we can provide a manual on how to organize such an event (it’s easy!).
 Please fill out the application form below and we will get back to you as soon as possible.

-For smaller groups or individuals we recommend waiting until the film becomes available on Vimeo on Demand (probably in the autumn of 2022).
+For individuals or if you want to watch the film in your home-environment, we recommend waiting until the film becomes available on Vimeo on Demand (probably in December 2022).